taublast/DrawnUi.Maui/README.md

 ﻿# DrawnUI for .NET MAUI

-Rendering engine to draw your UI on a Skia canvas, with gestures and animations, designed to draw pixel-perfect custom controls instead of using native ones.
+Rendering engine to draw your UI on a Skia canvas, with gestures and animations, designed to draw pixel-perfect custom controls instead of using native ones, powered by [SkiaSharp](https://github.com/mono/SkiaSharp)😍.

 Supports **iOS**, **MacCatalyst**, **Android**, **Windows**.